darkdevil18/darkdevil18/README.md

 * 🌍  I'm based in Bhubaneswar, India
 * ✉️  You can contact me at [barikdibyasampad@gmail.com](mailto:barikdibyasampad@gmail.com)
 * 🧠  I'm currently learning React.js and the MERN stack
-* 🤝  I'm open to collaborating on Web Developement and Backend works
+* 🤝  I'm open to collaborating on Web Developement and Backend developement

 ### Skills